 For those owners whose property market value is still higher than the assessed value, "Save Our Homes" limits the amount of the increased tax valuation on homes from one year to the next to 3% or the rate of inflation, whichever is lower.
 People who have owned their homes for a number of years and enjoyed large price appreciations may still have a taxable value that is less than the market value.
-For the 2022 tax year, this would lead to the maximum increase in taxes under "Save Our Homes" as the rate of inflation is 7%.
+The 2023 tax year will be subject to the 3% maximum increase in taxes under "Save Our Homes" as the rate of inflation is 6.5%.